 You can find out if a layer in the map is time enabled by referring to the REST endpoint.

 - Browse to the layer that contains time data, click More Options , and click Show Item Details.

 - On the Overview tab, scroll to the Layers section and click the hyperlinked text to open the layer description.
 If a layer is time enabled, you will find a section called Time Info on the web page that opens.

 Enable time on layers

 You can also publish hosted feature layers that include temporal data and enable time on them from the layer's item page.
 This allows you and your organization (if you share your features) to use your temporal data to create time-enabled maps.
-You can enable time on these layers on the item page for the layer.

 To enable time on hosted feature layers, the hosted feature layer owner or an administrator can follow these steps:

-- From the My Content tab of the content page, open the hosted feature layer with temporal data.
+- From the My Content tab of the content page, open the item page for a hosted feature layer with temporal data.

 - In the Layers section of the Overview tab, click Time Settings.

 - Check the Enable time check box.